 Your Path to Paperwork Success

-Before you start out on this paperwork journey, seek the help and services of your adoption facilitator, social worker, support group, and fellow adoptive family friends you trust.
-By fully understanding what will be coming your way and the proper order in which you should work your way through it, you will save yourself hours and possibly weeks of time doing things the right way the first time.
+Before you start on this paperwork journey, seek the help and services of your adoption facilitator, social worker, support group, and fellow adoptive family friends you trust.
+By fully understanding what will be coming your way and the proper order in which you should work your way through it, you will save yourself hours and possibly weeks doing things the right way the first time.

 Organize, Organize, Organize